Posted on

 The line was reinforced using SylWrap HD

-Both Wrap & Seal and SylWrap HD have a maximum service temperature of 250°C and using multiple products created a repair capable of withstanding the pressure that the line operated under.
+Wrap & Seal has a maximum service temperature of 200°C and SylWrap HD withstands up to 250°C, leaving the repair capable of withstanding both the temperature and pressure extremes of the pipeline.

 Completed repair prior to the line being reburied

-The maintenance team who carried out the job in Brega have since gone onto use Sylmasta products to make numerous repairs to other oil lines in the region, taking advantage of the ease and convenience offer by the SylWrap range.
+The maintenance team who carried out the job in Brega have since gone onto use Sylmasta products to make numerous repairs to other oil lines in the region, taking advantage of the ease and convenience offered by the SylWrap range.

 If you have an application you would like to enquire about, then please get in touch